UCL/dcprogs/documentation/source/manual/determinant_equation.rst

 following we demonstrate that the two initialization methods are equivalent and that the determinant is zero at the roots of :math:`W(s)`, per definition.

-:python:
+:Python:

-  The python bindings accept both scalars and arrays as input.
+  The Python bindings accept both scalars and arrays as input.

   .. literalinclude:: ../../code/determinanteq.py
      :language: python
      :lines: 19-23

-:c++11:
+:C++11:

   .. literalinclude:: ../../code/determinanteq.cc
      :language: c++